Phase-Field Methods for Spectral Shape and Topology Optimization: Introduction

 A fundamental problem is to optimize the eigenvalues of the Laplacian with either homogeneous Dirichlet or homogeneous Neumann boundary condition by adjusting the shape $D$ on which the eigenvalue problem is considered.
 To be precise, the overall goal is to find a shape $D$ such that a selection of eigenvalues of the problem

 is optimal in a certain sense.
-In the following, we refer to \eqref{EWP} as the \emph{classical eigenvalue problem}.
+In the following, we refer to \eqref{EWP} as the \textit{classical eigenvalue problem}.

+In this paper, we consider a phase-field approximation to optimize a selection of eigenvalues of the classical problem \eqref{EWP}.
+Our approach shares similarities with the one in \cite{BogoselOudet} but allows for more general penalizing terms in the approximate eigenvalue problem and is able to deal with additional volume constraints and pointwise constraints.
+Furthermore, our analysis does not rely on any further knowledge of sets minimizing the sharp interface problem such as boundedness or openness, as discussed in \cite{DePhilippisVelichkov}.
+We will now briefly explain the general strategy.

-In this paper, we introduce a new approach to approximately optimize a selection of eigenvalues of the classical problem \eqref{EWP}.
-Instead of directly varying the shape $D$, we formulate an approximate eigenvalue problem on a fixed domain $\Omega$, which is called the \emph{design domain}.
+Instead of directly varying the shape $D$, we formulate an approximate eigenvalue problem on a fixed domain $\Omega$, which is called the \textit{design domain}.
 This domain $\Omega$ comprises any admissible shape, which is now implicitly represented by a phase-field.
 More precisely, instead of interpreting the shape as the unknown quantity in the optimization process, we describe it via the phase-field $\varphi_{\eps}$ which attains the value $+1$ in most parts of the shape and the value $-1$ in most parts of its complement (with respect to the design domain $\Omega$).
 Close to the boundary of the shape, the phase-field exhibits a diffuse interfacial layer whose thickness is proportional to the interface parameter $\varepsilon>0$.
 Here a transition between the values $+1$ and $-1$ takes place.